 The Champex-Lac fort is located south of Lake Champex and is one of the two large forts that guarded the military zone of Grand-Saint-Bernard corresponding to the territory of the municipality of Bagnes.
 The Val d’Entremont, the valley leading to the Grand-Saint-Bernard pass and Italy were the strategic axes of the system.

 A large gravel parking lot is available above the entrance to the military fort.

 The visits take place several days a week in summer with a guide.
 Please refer to the visit schedule on the Proforteresse website.
 The visit path is divided into two parts:

 - The soldiers’ cantonment with, for example, dormitories, refectory, kitchens, technical rooms, air filtration or electricity producing engines.

 - he war zone with an ammunition room and the parts in which the guns were located.
 Unfortunately, there are no longer any original guns left but only parts recovered after hitting by the Proforteresse association.

 It should be noted that part of the fort cannot be visited because of its unhealthiness.
 Nevertheless, the visit of the Champex-Lac fort remains interesting with the explanations of the guide who will help to understand the goals and living conditions of the soldiers in the fort.

-In addition to the Champex-Lac fort, four other military forts can be visited without reservation in French-speaking Switzerland.
+In addition to the Champex-Lac fort, four other military forts can be visited without reservation in Western Switzerland.

 The Pré-Giroud fort is the one that is kept in the best condition with all its weapons and equipment at the moment the troop left it.